memorysafety/river/docs/roadmap.md

 Additionally, there is intent to implement default-enabled normalization modifications and checks, intended to prevent against common attack vectors or programmer errors.

+#### Reasons for Prioritization

+Many features of a reverse proxy are regarding what kind of connections the proxy facilitates.
+However in many cases, it is also just as important to be able to determine what kind of connections should be **rejected**, both for security reasons, as well as prevention of overload of upstream servers, which can result in Denial Of Service conditions.

+The ability to quickly and efficiently deny unwanted traffic is an important feature to enable real-world production usage of River.

+#### Requirements/Features to Implement:

+The full list of necessary filtering and modification configuration items has not yet been enumerated.

 ### Polish, packaging, and pre-release / v0.9.x+